ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Methods

 The propagation rule of ImageGCN can be illustrated in Fig. \ref{fig:ImageGCN}, where each node of the input ImageGraph gets a representation through a GCN layer, by stacking multiple GCN layers, each node could get an informative representation eventually.

+\textbf{Inputs.} An input ImageGraph consists of nodes (\ie images) and edges (\ie the relations between images).
+Each node has the inherent pixel-level features represented by a 3-dimensional tensor, initially.
+The edges corresponding to each relation are represented by an adjacency matrix which defines the neighbors of each node.

-\textbf{ImageGCN Layer.} A ImageGCN layer contains a number of MPUs to do message passing between layers.
-An MPU corresponds to the message passing of a type of relation.
-A ImageGCN layer also has an aggregator for each node to aggregate the received messages from its neighbors.
+\textbf{ImageGCN Layer.} An ImageGCN layer contains a number of MPUs to do message passing between two connected nodes.
+An MPU corresponds to the message passing with respect to a type of relation.
+An ImageGCN layer also has an aggregator for each node to aggregate the received messages from its neighbors.
 An activation function (\eg ReLU) is applied to the aggregation to enhance the non-linear expressive capacity.
-Though many aggregators are available for this task \cite{hamilton2017inductive, morris2019weisfeiler}, we use the mean aggregator for simplicity as the original GCN did.
-In ImageGCN, MPUs can be designed as a multi-layer CNN architecture in the middle ImageGCN layers to extract high-level features, and linear MPUs can be used in the last layers to generate vector representations for images.
+In ImageGCN, MPUs can be designed as a multi-layer CNN architecture in the middle ImageGCN layers to filter informative messages, and linear MPUs can be used in the last layer to generate vectors to be aggregated for image representations.

 \textbf{Propagation.} For each image (\eg Image 4 in Fig. \ref{fig:ImageGCN}), each of its neighbors are input to the corresponding MPU, the outputs are aggregated and then activated to generate the new representation of this image in the next layer.
 For each image, the propagation rule is